teo-tsirpanis/Sigourney/README.md

 ### Comparing Sigourney with Mono.Cecil

 In its essence, Sigourney is a thin layer over Mono.Cecil (Fody is arguably thicker).
-Using Sigourney is better than directly using Mono.Cecil for the following reasons:
+Using Sigourney is better than directly using Mono.Cecil because of facilities Sigourney provides that you would otherwise implement yourself, like the following:

 * Assemblies weaved by Sigourney are marked with a type having a name like `ProcessedByMyAwesomeWeaver`.
 If your awesome weaver attempts to weave the same assembly more than once, Sigourney will do nothing.
-In Mono.Cecil you would have to implement such logic by yourself.
 * Sigourney provides easy MSBuild integration of your weavers, allowing them to run when you build your project, without any extra steps.
 More on that right below.
-* Sigourney supports strong-named assemblies easily, abstracting away most of the logic behind finding the `.snk` files.
+* Sigourney supports strong-named assemblies easily ([with a caveat](#known-issues)), abstracting away most of the logic behind finding the `.snk` files.
+* Sigourney automatically updates the debug symbols of the assemblies, allowing them to still be debugged.

 ## How to use